PierreLawrenceMarbella/Final-Project/README.md

 If risk is Moderate → the system suggests monitoring and inspection actions

 If risk is Low → the site is flagged safe under current conditions and stored in a safe-zone database.
-A report is generated for LGUs/planners to prioritise mitigation and budget allocation addressing the gap that many existing solutions have: lack of localized hazard-mapping tools combined with building data for mitigation planning.
+A report is generated for LGUs/planners to prioritise mitigation and budget allocation addressing the gap that many existing solutions have: lack of localized hazard mapping tools combined with building data for mitigation planning.

 ## Application of Data Structures
 The system uses a graph data structure to model spatial relationships between geographic entities buildings, roads, fault lines, soil zones.
 Each node represents a location (e.g., a building or a fault segment) and each edge represents a spatial relationship (e.g., distance, adjacency, vulnerability linkage).